Haoliu-cola/Haoliu-cola.github.io/_pages/about.md

 My recent interest is to design a graph foundation model leveraging LLMs.
 [OneForAll](https://arxiv.org/abs/2310.00149) enables a single GNN to work on classification tasks across various datasets and task-levels.
 [GOFA](https://arxiv.org/pdf/2407.09709) introduces a generative graph foundation model that combines GNN and LLM layers for large-scale pretraining through graph-level next-token prediction.

+I am actively seeking full-time position starting 2025 Summer/Fall.
+I am happy to talk if you are interested in my work.

 [//]: # (Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit]&#40;http://reddit.com&#41;.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)